 You used to be able to do this using a Facebook Contest App like Wishpond, but Facebook no longer tells us who has Liked a Facebook Page, so we can’t use it as a required entry method.

 This utilizes the same principles as the old method of Like-Gating, which restricted access to the giveaway with an overlay on the giveaway page which only went away if you Liked the Facebook Page.
 The newer, optional ‘Like’ overlay covers the giveaway page and asks you to Like the Facebook Page, but also provides an option to say ‘No, thank you’ and skip it.
-This still does a great job of getting people to Like your Facebook Page though, as it’s the most prominent action to take on the page.
+This still does a great job of getting people to like your page though, as it’s the most prominent action to take on the page.

 Here’s an example of the Optional Like Overlay: